Clinical-Informatics-Collaborative/generatervis/README.md

 ### 📊 Visualising raw `.fastq` data by plotting nucleotide sequences in a grid format

-- Define the patient ID for which you want to plot the nucleotide sequences.
-- Specify the number of reads you want to plot.
-- Optionally, specify the read length (default is 8).
-It should be multiple of 4.
-- The generated plot will be saved in the current working directory by default.
-If another directory is specified, the plot will be saved there.
+To plot nucleotide sequences as a heatmap, define the patient ID and specify the number of reads to include in the plot; you may also optionally set the read length (default is 8 and must be a multiple of 4).
+The resulting plot will be saved in the current working directory by default, or in a specified directory if provided.

 ``` r
 # Plot nucleotide sequences for patient ID "patient_123" with 2 reads of length 8